yaranasserr/AI-Agent-Ticketing-System-for-GitHub-Issues-with-MCP-and-Django-Backend/README.md

 ## What is MCP?

-MCP (Multi-Channel Platform) is a Google ADK utility that helps agents interact with multiple data sources or outputs.
+MCP (Model Context Protocol) is an open protocol that enables AI models and assistants to securely connect to external data sources, tools, and services.
+It provides a standardized way for AI agents to access real-world information and perform actions beyond their training data.

+**Key MCP Benefits:**
+- **Secure Integration:** Controlled access to external systems without exposing sensitive data
+- **Standardized Interface:** Consistent protocol for connecting AI models to various data sources
+- **Extensibility:** Support for custom tools and integrations
+- **Real-time Data:** Access to live data from APIs, databases, and services

 In this project, MCP is used to:
-- Standardize communication between Django and AI agents
+- Enable secure communication between AI agents and GitHub's API
-- Provide input prompts to agents
+- Provide structured access to GitHub repositories and issues
-- Receive structured JSON outputs from agents
-- Handle replay-based and web-based queries to AI agents
+- Handle authentication and data retrieval automatically
+- Ensure consistent data formatting between different systems

+This project leverages the **GitHub MCP Server** and its tools from [github/github-mcp-server](https://github.com/github/github-mcp-server) to interact with GitHub repositories programmatically.

 > This project uses MCP in a **practice/demo context**, showing how agents can be integrated into a web app without production-level deployment.
 ---

 ## Features